elijahmontenegro/fullstack-atlaskit-jira-connected-web-starter/README.md

 - passport (for oauth 2.0 strategies)
 - and soon hopefully redis.

-Atlassian 3LO is used for the login process, and at a later date I will inplement Jira.JS in conjunction with react-resource-router
+Atlassian 3LO is used for the login process, and at a later date I will implement Jira.JS in conjunction with react-resource-router

 # How to use
 - Frontend: Use NPM as Parcel V2 currently has problems with Yarn